zydou/arti/doc/dev/notes/relay-dns.md

 The `hickory-resolver` maintainers seem open to making `moka` an optional dependency though, so we could submit a patch to gate it behind a feature flag.

+In terms of extra security features, `hickory-resolver` supports both DoE (in the form of DoT or DoH) and DNSSEC (we will likely enable both).

 ## Part 2: the cache